barrucadu/lookwhattheshoggothdraggedin.com/posts/arden-vul-6-months-in.markdown

-tracked in a battle, probably not important; a location partially looted, or an important NPC interacted with, probably important) and type it up into Obsidian, along with a list of things I need to do before next time (like adding any non-[glo:ose] spells they've found to the notes doc, or figuring out how an NPC will react to the events of the session).
+tracked in a battle, probably not important; a location partially looted, or an important NPC interacted with, probably important) and type it up into Obsidian, along with a list of things I need to do before next time (like adding any non-[abbr:ose] spells they've found to the notes doc, or figuring out how an NPC will react to the events of the session).
 See the appendix to this post for an example.